 Know Your Flow!

-Some General Flood Information: When floodwaters return to use that part of the stream channel that is called a floodplain, the water may find that someone has built a building or two in the channel.
+Some General Flood Information: When floodwaters fill the part of the stream channel that is called a floodplain, the water may find that someone has built a building or two in the channel.
 The water then saturates and fills any leach fields, often flushing untreated sewage out into the flow.

-It is very important that any well that was flooded be pumped and flushed out thoroughly and the system sanitized or "shocked".
+Very important: Any well that was flooded should be pumped and flushed out thoroughly and the system sanitized or "shocked."

-Only crazy people attempt to canoe or kayak on floodwaters, but apparently there are enough of them to cause one or two fatalities per year.
-Our Connecticut Water Trails website, and the webpages of the many paddler groups in the state all have good safety procedures.
+Unless you are an expert paddler, do not attempt to canoe or kayak on floodwaters; there are usually one or two fatalities per year.
+Our Connecticut Water Trails website and the webpages of the many paddler groups in the state all have good safety procedures.

 As the graphic to the right illustrates, where a storm moves across the state, the streams show flows that peak above their averages for this time of year but then quickly drop.
-The streams that maintain healthy flows between storms are those draining the parts of the state where they have had decent rainfall, or on streams controlled by managed dams.
+The streams that maintain healthy flows between storms are those draining the parts of the state where there has been decent rainfall or those controlled by managed dams.

-How quickly the flow drops after each rainstorm is unique for each stream because it depends on how much water soaked in to increase the groundwater baseflow.
-Watersheds with lots of impervious roads, roofs, parking lot, patios, and compacted soil in lawns typically cause a lot of the rain to flow over the surface or through storm drains directly into the streams, leading to flooding problems far more often than natural surfaced watersheds.
-Their streamflow then drops quickly after the storm ends and the flow levels off far lower than streams with more natural surfaces in their waterheds.
+How quickly the flow drops after each rainstorm is unique for each stream, because it depends on how much water soaked in to increase the groundwater baseflow.
+In watersheds with lots of impervious roads, roofs, parking lots, patios, and compacted soil in lawns, a lot of the rain typically flows over the surface or through storm drains directly into the streams, leading to flooding problems far more often than in watersheds with mostly natural surfaces.
+Their streamflow then drops quickly after the storm ends, and the flow levels off far lower than in streams whose watersheds have more natural surfaces.

-Please note that NOAA uses a rolling 30-year average of modern rainfall data to calculate its "normals".
-A discussion of the 1981 to 2010 precipitation calculations can be found at http://prism.oregonstate.edu/normals/ To see Connecticut's average annual precipitation, go to http://prism.oregonstate.edu/gallery/view.php?state=CT_RI
+The National Oceanic and Admospheric Administration (NOAA) uses a rolling 30-year average of modern rainfall data to calculate its "normals."
+A discussion of the 1981 to 2010 precipitation calculations can be found at http://prism.oregonstate.edu/normals.
+To see Connecticut's average annual precipitation, go to http://prism.oregonstate.edu/gallery/view.php?state=CT_RI.

-Recently there has been much discussion of what constitutes a "100-year-storm" or a "50-year storm".
-These are traditional terms that can be misleading unless you keep in mind they are an old-fashioned way of describing probablities.
-A "100-year" rainfall event means that in each and every year there is a one-percent chance of that rate of rainfall.
+Recently there has been much discussion of what constitutes a "100-year-storm" or a "50-year storm."
+These traditional terms can be misleading unless you keep in mind they are an old-fashioned way of describing probablities.
+A "100-year" rainfall event means that in any year there is a 1% chance of that rate of rainfall.

 Here is a map showing that in Connecticut we have a 1% chance of getting 7 to a little over 8 inches of rain in a 24-hour period, depending on where you are in the state.
 (Image source: http://precip.eas.cornell.edu/)

-Comparing this to Table 7.2 (copy below) of the CT Stormwater Manual, we note that maybe the design criteria for managing runoff should be updated if we are building our landscape to control the flow from a 100 year storm.
+Comparing this to Table 7.2 (copy below) of the CT Stormwater Manual, we note that the design criteria for managing runoff possibly should be updated if we are building our landscape to control the flow from a 100-year-storm.